2019–20 Aston Villa F.C. season

-The 2019–20 Premier League season was Aston Villa's 145th season in English football.
+The 2019–20 Premier League season was Villa's 145th season in English football.
 It was the club's 25th season in the Premier League, and their 106th season in the top flight, following their promotion from the EFL Championship by winning the play-offs.

 On 29 November 2019, midway through his first Premier League season with the club, manager Dean Smith signed a contract extension lasting until 2023.

 In the EFL Cup, Villa advanced past Crewe Alexandra of League Two and four Premier League sides in Brighton & Hove Albion, Wolverhampton Wanderers, Liverpool and Leicester City to reach the final at Wembley Stadium; they lost the final 2–1 to Manchester City.

+As a result of the suspension of competitive football in March 2020 due to the COVID-19 pandemic, Villa were unable to play any match for 3 months since the Premier League match on 9 March.
+A restart of the league was made on 17 June, with Villa returning to action on the same day.

-In the league though, Villa were four points deep inside the relegation zone with four games left to play of the 2019–20 season, but pulled off what Smith described as a "magnificent achievement" to clinch survival on the last day with a 1–1 draw at West Ham United.
+Villa were four points deep inside the relegation zone with four games left to play of the 2019–20 season, but pulled off what Smith described as a "magnificent achievement" to clinch survival on the last day with a 1–1 draw at West Ham United.

+This season was the first since 2010-11 without Alan Hutton, who departed following the expiration of his contract before retiring in February 2020, and Gary Gardner, who joined Birmingham City after spending the previous season on loan at the club, and the first since 2014–15 without Mark Bunn and Micah Richards, who both retired following the expiration of their contracts.

 Pre-season

-Friendlies

 On 7 June 2019, Aston Villa announced its pre-season schedule.